-Founded and edited by Matthew Hofer, Recencies stands at the intersection of critical investigation, historical documentation, and the preservation of cultural heritage.
-The series exists to illuminate the innovative poetics achievements of the recent past which remain relevant to the present.
+The Recencies Series stands at the intersection of critical investigation, historical documentation, and the preservation of cultural heritage.
+The series exists to illuminate the innovative poetics achievements of the recent past that remain relevant to the present.
 In addition to publishing monographs and edited volumes, it is also a venue for previously unpublished manuscripts, expanded reprints, and collections of major essays, letters, and interviews.

 Davíd Carrasco, Charles Long, and Lindsay Jones, Series Editors

 This series—which focuses attention on passages, rims, and borders—is dedicated to a study of the religions of the Americas since the commencement of the Atlantic world with the voyages of Columbus and the Great Encuentro that followed.
 The Americas, from this perspective, constitute multiple “contact zones”—that is, places where disparate cultures confront, clash, and exchange meanings, goods, and services.
 The series is devoted to understanding the dynamic histories, religious practices, and cultural patterns generated by these contact zones throughout North America, Mesoamerica, and South America.

 Women’s Biography Series